Why subscribe to Charlottesville Community Engagement?

 "We believe news is essential to good citizenship.
 We believe local issues and events have the greatest impact on local lives but too often get overshadowed by stories that are more global or more entertaining.
 We believe the need to generate advertising revenue can compromise the content and the experience.
 We believe people understandably tend to balk at paid subscriptions.
 We want Charlottesville Community Engagement to keep doing what it does, without pressure to monetize, economize or entertain.
 So we are simply matching every reader subscription or renewal without influence or agenda other than a small Ting logo at the top of this page and Charlottesville love from the bottoms of our hearts."

-In the fourth quarter of 2022, I will be experimenting with new kinds of sponsorships but I pledge these will be in the same spirit of the shout-outs.
+I will be experimenting with new kinds of sponsorships but I pledge these will be in the same spirit of the shout-outs.
 I’m not doing this work to sell Borax.
+But the audience is growing, and I want people to engage with the community.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.
-Substack is pretty cool.
+Substack is pretty cool and I continue to be glad I get to do this work.

 Subscribe to Charlottesville Community Engagement